Why SNMP monitors are often not collecting data when using SNMP v3 credential?

-Check if data collection has stopped for all devices or particular devices,
+Check if data collection has stopped for all devices or particular devices.

 Check if any OOM error file is present infolder.

-Check the credential settings,
+Check the credential settings.

-Check mib response for that device's oids,
+Check mib response for that device's oids.

-Check if a monitor or a device is active in PolledData table,
+Check if a monitor or a device is active in PolledData table.

-Check PolledData table whether polling is scheduled properly for that monitors (LASTTIMEVALUE,TIMEVAL columns),
+Check PolledData table whether polling is scheduled properly for that monitors (LASTTIMEVALUE,TIMEVAL columns).

 Execute the below query to check the load (If more monitor's are configured with polling interval is less than 3 minutes then polling is not scheduled as expected)

-- SELECT PROTOCOL,PERIOD FROM PolledData GROUP BY PROTOCOL,PERIOD ORDER BY PERIOD
+SELECT PROTOCOL,PERIOD FROM PolledData GROUP BY PROTOCOL,PERIOD ORDER BY PERIOD

 SNMP V3 Issues

-- ENGINETABLE - (SNMP API Table - Contains SNMPv3 agent's engine information like engineId, engineTime and engineBoots, these are added while discovery/Query device SysOID/MibBrowser usage)
+ENGINETABLE - (SNMP API Table - Contains SNMPv3 agent's engine information like engineId, engineTime and engineBoots, these are added while discovery/Query device SysOID/MibBrowser usage)

 USMTABLE - (SNMP API Table - Same as enginetable, this also contains SNMPv3 agent's engine information like engineId, engineTime and engineBoots along with that SNMPv3 user related information also stored as encrypted string)

-- SNMPV3CREDENTIALDETAILS - ( OpManager Table - Contains credential details credential information given in Credential Page)
+SNMPV3CREDENTIALDETAILS - ( OpManager Table - Contains credential details credential information given in Credential Page)

 SNMPCREDENTIALMAP - ( OpManager Table - Contains MOID and its corresponding associated credential ID of SNMPV3CREDENTIALDETAILS table)

-CREDENTIALMANAGER - ( OpManager Table - Contains Credential Id of SNMPV3CREDENTIALDETAILS, along with that credential type)(WMI/SNMPv2/SNMPv3/CLI), credential name
+CREDENTIALMANAGER - ( OpManager Table - Contains Credential Id of SNMPV3CREDENTIALDETAILS, along with that credential type)(WMI/SNMPv2/SNMPv3/CLI), credential name.

 Issue 1 : Device discovered as unknown, given SNMPv3 credentials

-- Check whether engineID is duplicated in enginetable/usmtable for any other host
+Check whether engineID is duplicated in enginetable/usmtable for any other host

 Proper configuration is done in device end.

 Check with Standalone mib browser.

-- Before discovery ensure that, there should be no entries in USMTABLE and ENGINETABLE for that device
+Before Discovery, ensure that there should be no entries in USMTABLE and ENGINETABLE for that device.

-- During discovery select only one working credential, not all credentials in SNMP
+During Discovery select only one working credential, not all credentials in SNMP.

 Issue 2 : SNMP Polling not happening only for SNMPv3 device

 Check whether the given credential is correct.
 Check with standalone Mib browser.
-Don't check with the Test Credential (till 123034)
+Don't check with the Test Credential (Applicable till build 123034)

-- Check for timeout configuration
+Check for timeout configurations.

 Issue 3 : SNMP Polling is happen for the first time only after device delete and re-add

 Check enginetable/usmtable.
-If engineID is duplicated two or more devices this will happen, delete that duplicated entries and add engineID in device end for which device's data collection is not happening
+If engineID is duplicated two or more devices this will happen, delete that duplicated entries and add engineID in device end for which device's data collection is not happening.

 Open snmp.conf file in device end (Linux -> snmpd.conf)